B2B Ecommerce: Increased Efficiency for Buyers and Sellers

 - Automated notifications when a recurrent payment passes through or fails.

 Goal: to interact with customers in person when they need it.

 - Custom call-to-action buttons to reach sales or customer support teams fast.

 - Integration of communication channels convenient for buyers: chat, phone, scheduling in-person appointment.

 - A possibility to place orders from the admin on behalf of buyers, for example during a phone call with a buyer.

-In 2021, 40% of supply chains of multinational corporations were not prepared for such disruptions as demand shocks, border delays, or shortages of raw materials.
-A solid supply chain capable of standing up to turbulence must be transparent, agile, data-driven and with the lowest overheads possible.
-To build such a supply chain, you may need:
+In 2021, about 40% of supply chains of multinational corporations were not prepared for such disruptions as demand shocks, border delays, or shortages of raw materials.
+Having solid experience in supply chain management, ScienceSoft sees particular importance in building solid B2B supply chains capable of standing up to turbulence.
+We achieve transparent, agile, and data-driven supply chains with the lowest overheads possible by using the following systems:

 - A vendor portal at the procurement step will be a center of all your cooperation with raw material suppliers.

 - Production operations management software will be used to plan manufacturing capacity based on inventory levels (which will help to use warehousing space rationally), and also manage daily manufacturing workflows.

 - Warehouse management software will streamline all warehousing operations, including across distributed warehouses.